 Dumping a bag of ice down your RV Toilet before a travel day helps to clean off the tank walls and sensors.
 This is because as the ice melts and sloshes around, it scrapes off the sides of the tank and can help break up any solids as well.
 You will only want to do this on a travel day as the motion of the RV is what causes the “sloshing.”
 Putting ice down the toilet if you are stationary doesn’t have any benefit.

 Use the black tank flush each time you dump OR break camp.

-- Clear RV Sewer Elbow: The elbow is clear, so you can see when your sewer hose has finished draining; has a built-in gasket for an odor-tight connection
+- Elbow is clear so you can see when your sewer hose has finished draining

 Flushing the tank of course helps with keeping odors away.
 This can be done each time you dump OR break camp.
 For example, if you are at a campground for a longer-term stay (such as two weeks or longer) you might want to flush the black tank when you are ready to leave the campground and not worry about flushing at each dump interval.
 Another IMPORTANT thing is to always have a separate hose to use for flushing the black tank.
 Do not store this hose with your freshwater drinking hose.

 Add some water to the tank after dumping